Conscription in Rhodesia: Migration policies

+Impact on the white population

-During the late 1970s Rhodesia experienced what the historian Josiah Brownell has described as "a self-sustaining cycle of increased service demands, increased white emigration, and a worsening military situation".
+During the late 1970s, Rhodesia experienced what historian Josiah Brownell has described as "a self-sustaining cycle of increased service demands, increased white emigration, and a worsening military situation".
 The declining white population contributed to the increased military obligations on those who remained, which in turn led to further emigration.
-The Manpower Committee noted that reservists who were required to undertake long periods of service were particularly likely to emigrate.
-Following considerable internal debate, in 1978 the Rhodesian government concluded that the white population was insufficient to meet the Security Forces' needs and further increasing their national service requirements would be counter-productive.
+The Manpower Committee noted reservists who were required to undertake long periods of service were particularly likely to emigrate.
+Following considerable internal debate, in 1978 the Rhodesian government concluded the white population was insufficient to meet the Security Forces' needs and further increasing their national service requirements would be counter-productive.

-The declining white population hindered Rhodesia's war efforts during the last years of the Bush War.
+The declining white population hindered Rhodesia's war effort during the last years of the Bush War.
+By 1977, most of the Rhodesia Regiment's infantry companies were well below their authorised strengths.
+The expected size of the 1978 intake of national servicemen also had to be reduced by 27 percent.
+The imposition of conscription on black men failed to raise enough personnel to meet the government's needs.
 Manpower shortages led to the abandonment of some intended military measures and forced others to be delayed or reduced in scope.
-The Rhodesian Security Forces were unable to undertake large-scale operations, and mainly used special forces style tactics.
-Insufficient manpower also undermined the protected village program and meant that plans to garrison the Tribal Trust Lands could not be enacted.
-Brownell has noted that the "deteriorating security situation, largely as a result of white manpower constraints, finally forced the regime to negotiate its own demise".
+The Security Forces were unable to undertake large-scale operations, and mainly used special forces style tactics.
+Insufficient manpower also undermined the protected village program, and meant plans to garrison the Tribal Trust Lands could not be enacted.
+Brownell has noted the "deteriorating security situation, largely as a result of white manpower constraints, finally forced the regime to negotiate its own demise".